An exploration of current innovations responsible for the transformation of the way we work

 If anything, AI will help create more jobs than it will eliminate – just how Gartner predicted in a 2017 report, stating that IT leaders should not only focus on the projected net increase of jobs: “With each investment in AI-enabled technologies, they must take into consideration what jobs will be lost, what jobs will be created, and how it will transform how workers collaborate with others, make decisions and get work done,” the report says.

 - Customer satisfaction

-User experience and productivity are both important factors to ensure customer satisfaction, that for the organisation running these automated systems, they are working above and beyond their expectations.
+User experience and productivity are both important factors to ensure customer satisfaction.
+Organisations running these automated systems expect such impact and the reassurance their people are working above and beyond their expectations.

 Cost savings play a big role here, too.
 One of the leading benefits of an organisation deploying end-to-end automated solutions like this is the costs and time it will save the business, freeing them up to put their energies into bigger, better things.

 Getronics: enabling the future digital workplace

 The whole experience for the end-user is key for Getronics.
 We want the user to almost forget they are talking to a bot and feel like the interactions are natural and conversational.